-50 % of the eligible cost (75% from EMFF and 25 % from the national budget).
+Intensity of public aid: maximum 50% of the eligible expenditure (which contains maximum 75% EMFF contribution and 25% national contribution).

 Beneficiaries: Support can be provided to existing enterprises of the aquaculture sector for the purpose of modernization or increasing production, as long as the development is consistent with the Multiannual National Strategic Plan for aquaculture.